GoonerM466/iptvboss-support-agent/docs/user_guide/30_restoring_from_backup.md

 - Try older backup
 - Recent one might be corrupted too
 - Try cloud or URL restore if local fails (or vice versa)
+- Ensure the url is a direct download URL.
+   - For Dropbox make sure the end of the URL is `&dl=1`

 **After restore**:
 - Re-enter Pro license if prompted